LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 ## Transformations and reductions

-There are several simplified functions to run parallel transformations of the data and reductions:
+There are several simplified functions to run parallel computation on the distributed data:

-- [`dtransform`](@ref) that processes all parts of dataset using a given function and stores the result
+- [`dtransform`](@ref) processes all worker's parts of the data using a given function and stores the result
-- [`dexec`](@ref) that is similar to `dtransform` but used to execute a function that works with the data using "side-effects" for increased efficiency, such as in case of the small array-modifying operations.
+- [`dmapreduce`](@ref) applies ("maps") a function to all data parts and reduces ("folds") the intermediate results to a single result using another function
-- [`dmapreduce`](@ref) that applies (maps) a function to all data parts and reduces (or folds) the results to one using another function
+- [`dexec`](@ref) is similar to `dtransform`, but expects a function that modifies the data in-place (using "side-effects"), for increased efficiency in cases such as very small array modifications
-- [`dmap`](@ref) that executes a function over the distributed data parts, distributing a vector of values as parameters for that function.
+- [`dmap`](@ref) executes a function over the workers, also distributing a vector of values as parameters for that function.

 For example, `dtransform` can be used to exponentiate the whole dataset:
 ```julia